By MICK ROBERTS ©

-IN August we visited Mossman in Far Northern Queensland.
+IN August 2014 we visited the northern Queensland township of Mossman where we stopped by the magnificent Exchange Hotel.
 This pub dominates the streetscape, and dates back to 1896.

 The frontage to Mill-street is 140 feet, and that to Front-street is 53 feet, with spacious verandahs, having a width of 12 feet, both back and front.
 On the back verandah are the ladies’ and gentlemen’s bathrooms (one in each instance having a shower) Only, and another the plunge and shower), the ladies’ being situated about the centre of the building on the Mill-street length, and the gentlemen’s at the end of the Front-street block.

 The lavatories, which are part of an extensive septic system are, in each case contiguous to the bathrooms, the whole of which look — and are — spotlessly clean in their coat of white, and are most convenient.